krzysztoffiok/twitter_sentiment/README.md

 # Analysis of Twitter sentiment with various Language Models on narrow-scope data
 This repository contains data, code and results for fine-grained sentiment analysis of tweets sent to @USNavy account.
 The paper describing this research is in preparation.

-*"Analysis of sentiment in tweets sent to @USNavy account: comparison of model performance and explainability of predictions"*
+*"Analysis of sentiment in tweets: comparison of model performance and explainability of predictions"*

 Authors: Krzysztof Fiok1, Waldemar Karwowski1, Edgar Gutierrez-Franco1, and Maciej Wilamowski2